Every chess tournament I have participated in has had THAT moment.

-To get the better idea about how large those errors are, consider the following oversight by Cox in currently fashionable line of the London System.
-I will also copy Cox’s original annotations so you can get the idea about approach he used in the book in general.
+To get the better idea about how large those errors are, consider the following oversight by Cox in the currently fashionable line of the London System.
+I will also copy Cox's original annotations so you can get the idea about the approach he used in the book in general.

 The other very big problem of the book would definitely have to be lack of some very sharp lines, sufficient to play for the win.
 Most of the time Cox is content with Black merely equalising and reaching rather dull and quiet positions where he has no problems.
 This is fine when you are playing someone much higher rated then you, but winning from Black position against lower rated oposition represents a rather tedious task, especially for players who don't fare well in very technical positions (I will ignore the fact that complete chess player should play all positions well since i think that becomes more relevant as player progresses toward IM and GM level).

 Naturally, such course of the play is something that White very much wants to dictate with his offbeat openings, and Black's hands are tied to a certain extent, but I think one or two variations where Black risks a little more and plays for a win would give the book that final touch.

 To conclude this section, I think that although subjectively I would like to give this book a greater mark since this book DID help me alot, objectively because of somewhat „old“ analysis and some analytical holes I can't give it more then 3 marks.

 CHESS CONTENT MARK ★★★